 If you need a new permission, consider whether you can accomplish your task with a signature protection level.
 Signature permissions are transparent to the user and allow access only by applications signed by the same developer as the application performing the permission check.

-element.
-Apps using the new permission can reference it by
+<permission> element.
+Apps using the new permission can

 If you create a permission with the dangerous protection level, there are a number of complexities that you need to consider: